operator-framework/operator-lifecycle-manager/Documentation/design/building-your-csv.md

 It’s recommended to only list out the objects that are important to a human, not an exhaustive list of everything you orchestrate.
 For example, ConfigMaps that store internal state that shouldn’t be modified by a user shouldn’t appear here.

-**SpecDescriptors**:
+**SpecDescriptors, StatusDescriptors, and ActionDescriptors**:

-These are a way to hint UIs with certain inputs or outputs of your Operator that are most important to an end users.
+These are a way to hint UIs with certain inputs or outputs of your Operator that are most important to an end user.
 If your CRD contains the name of a Secret or ConfigMap that the user must provide, you can specify that here.
-These items will be linked to and highlighted in compatible UIs.
-The description allows for you to explain how this is used by the Operator.
+These items will be linked and highlighted in compatible UIs.

-todo(?): list out the options
+There are three types of descriptors:

+***SpecDescriptors***: A reference to fields in the `spec` block of an object.

+***StatusDescriptors***: A reference to fields in the `status` block of an object.

+***ActionDescriptors***: A reference to actions that can be performed on an object.

+All Descriptors accept the following fields:

+**DisplayName**: A human readable name for the Spec, Status, or Action.

+**Description**: A short description of the Spec, Status, or Action and how it is used by the Operator.

+**Path**: A dot-delimited path of the field on the object that this descriptor describes.

+**X-Descriptors**: Used to determine which "capabilities" this descriptor has and which UI component to use.
+A canonical list of React UI X-Descriptors for OpenShift can be found [here](https://github.com/openshift/console/blob/master/frontend/public/components/operator-lifecycle-manager/descriptors/types.ts#L5-L26).

+More information on Descriptors can be found [here](https://github.com/openshift/console/tree/master/frontend/public/components/operator-lifecycle-manager/descriptors).

 Below is an example of a MongoDB “standalone” CRD that requires some user input in the form of a Secret and ConfigMap, and orchestrates Services, StatefulSets, Pods and ConfigMaps.